mzchen0/Wireless-FL/README.md

 Please run this simulation using Matlab 2018b or above.

-To run this simulation, the authors should first download the MNIST dataset from http://yann.lecun.com/exdb/mnist/.
+To run this simulation, please first download the MNIST dataset from http://yann.lecun.com/exdb/mnist/.